- Research Topics

 (850) 644-4841 fax

-Born and raised in the "Great White North" of Michigan, I received my B.S. in Earth Science from the Lyman Briggs School at Michigan State University in June 1989.
+Born and raised in the "Great White North" of Michigan, I received my B.S. in Earth Science from the Lyman Briggs College at Michigan State University in June 1989.
 I obtained my M.S. in Meteorology in Dec.
-1991 from the University of Wisconsin - Madison which focused on ENSO impacts on Antarctic surface temperature and precipitation.
-My field experience at UW involved the maintenance of Antarctic Automated Weather Stations.
+1991 from the University of Wisconsin - Madison and my thesis focused on ENSO impacts on Antarctic surface temperature and precipitation.
+While at UW, I received field training that included maintenance of Antarctic Automated Weather Stations.
 I continued my Big Ten tour taking a job at the Ohio State University in 1992.
 My work at the Byrd Polar Research Center focused on boundary layer air flow over the Antarctic and included a nine week field expedition to west Antarctica.
 After 2 years at the BPRC, I decided that I needed a change in climates, so I moved to the "Sunshine State" taking an assistant in research position at the WOCE Surface Meteorological Data Center.